The National Coalition for Cancer Survivorship

 In 1993, NCCS convened other patient advocates to create the Cancer Leadership Council (CLC) The CLC forum has since grown to include 29 leading patient advocacy, professional and voluntary health organizations and meets monthly in Washington D.C. as a patient-centered forum of national advocacy organizations addressing public policy issues in cancer.

-NCCS published its Imperatives for Quality Cancer Care: Access, Advocacy, Action and Accountability in 1996.
+NCCS develops its Imperatives for Quality Cancer Care: Access, Advocacy, Action and Accountability in 1995.
 This was the first report to approach quality cancer care for the patient/survivor perspective and provided the impetus that led to the creation of the National Cancer Institute’s Office of Cancer Survivorship in 1996.

 NCCS led a nationwide grassroots campaign to make the cause, the care and the cure of cancer the nation’s top health priority.
 The campaign culminated in 1998’s THE MARCH…Coming Together to Conquer CancerTM, an event that brought more than 100,000 supporters to the nation’s capital and a million more to events in all 50 states.